opensearch-project/observability/docs/Integration-plugin-tasks.md

    }
    ```

- - Next the integration will undergo a validation phase -  marked with a `VALIDATION` status
+ - Next the integration will undergo a validation phase -  marked with a `VALIDATION` status.
-      - assets will be validated with the schema to match fields to the mapping
+      - Assets will be validated with the schema to match fields to the mapping.
-      - assets containing index patterns will be validated any index with these pattern exists
+      - Assets containing index patterns will be validated any index with these pattern exists.
-      - datasource will be validated to verify connection is accessible
+      - Datasource will be validated to verify connection is accessible.
-      - mapping templates are verified to exist
+      - Mapping templates are verified to exist.

 ---

    - **Success**: If the validation succeeds the integration status would be updated
    - **Fail**:   If the validation fails the integration status would be updated and the next response would return.

    - **Response**:
      ```json